TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 An easy to use digital overview in the form of a central calendar with clickable lecture experiment overviews should replace the necessity for hand-written notes and printed out timetables.

-This calendar will not only serve its purpose in clearly displaying the different dates in a unified and easy to read format.
-An approach like this will also greatly lessen further misscommunication between the members of the VLA as everyone with appropriate access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status using their phone.
+This calendar will not only serve its purpose in clearly displaying the different dates in a unified and easy to read format, it will also greatly lessen the possibility for further misscommunication between members of the VLA as everyone with appropriate access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status using their phone.

 The workflow of the VLA will also benefit from many quality of life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of an specific experiment material or moving certain experiments between lectures much less of a hassle.